Preventing unwanted or malicious calls

 6. If the caller is making direct threats to you or your family and you believe those threats to be real and immediate, call 999 straight away.

-7. If you believe that the threats are not immediate, then you should call your local police station.
+7. If you believe that the threats are not immediate, then you should call the police on their non-emergency number.